-Regis Court Dental Associates will take care of your tooth fillings
+Regis Court Dental Associates will take care of your tooth filling

 Searching for a dentist to take care of your tooth filling?
 Look no further than Regis Court Dental Associates.
-For over 35 years, we've been helping patients in Eau Claire with quality services— including tooth fillings.
+For over 40 years, we've been helping patients in Eau Claire with quality dental services— including tooth fillings.

 Several factors influence the performance, durability, longevity and expense of your tooth filling: